kylewuu/BoxJump/README.md

 # Python Side Scroller Game

 Touch the ground and you lose, stay on the tiles.
 Each new tile is one point.

 Top score is your highscore

 Lower score is your current round score

-Click on `clickMeToPlay.lnk` to play
+## Get started

+Make sure you have Pygame installed.
+Open up game.py in an IDE and run it.

 ## Controls